LLNL/H5Z-ZFP/docs/cd_vals.rst

 When a dataset creation property list includes a filter, the filter's ``set_local()`` method is called (see `H5Zregister() <https://docs.hdfgroup.org/hdf5/develop/group___h5_z.html>`_) as part of the ``H5Dcreate`` call.
 In the filter's ``set_local()`` method, the ``cd_values`` that were *passed* by the caller (in ``H5Pset_filter()``) are often modified (via ``H5Pmodify_filter()`` (`see here <https://docs.hdfgroup.org/hdf5/develop/group___o_c_p_l.html#title10>`_) before they are *persisted* to the dataset's object header in a file.

-Among other things, this design allows a filter to be generally configured for *any* dataset in a file and then adjusted as necesssary to handle such things as data type and/or dimensions when it is applied to a specific dataset.
+Among other things, this design allows a filter to be generally configured for *any* dataset in a file and then adjusted as necessary to handle such things as data type and/or dimensions when it is applied to a specific dataset.
 Long story short, the data stored in ``cd_values`` of the dataset object's header in the file are often not the same values passed by the caller when the dataset was created.

 To make matters a tad more complex, the ``cd_values`` data is treated by HDF5 as an array of C typed, 4-byte, ``unsigned integer`` values.